-Auto accidents can happen in the twinkling of an eye.
+Auto accidents happen, but they are rarely accidents - they are the result of bad choices and inattentive driving.
 According to the Illinois Department of Transportation, in 2018, there were 319,146 crashes involving motor vehicles in Illinois.
 Whether it is a car wreck, motorcycle accident, truck accident, or another type of motor vehicle accident, automobile accidents can cause mild to severe injuries, traumatic head injuries, permanent disabilities, loss of limbs, property damages, and sometimes fatalities.

 If you've been hurt in an auto accident that was caused by another party's negligence, you may be entitled to compensation.
 Our knowledgeable personal injury attorneys at Marker & Crannell can protect your rights and help you pursue fair financial compensation for your injuries, property damage, and pain & suffering.